tagohd/mono/Outline.md

 - Luke accidentally(?) kills James.
 Again, with the whole PTSD thing Luke has going on, he's going to have some major side effects from casting the powerful spell James teaches him.
 (By this point, he has built up some tolerance, but it's still going to hit harder than normal.)
 	- At some point, I should probably decide what this spell is
 - James wants Luke to deliver his message to AL
-- Maybe Luke has another existential crisis about what a bad CHOSEN ONE he is since he doesn't feel bad enough about killing James
+- Maybe Luke has another existential crisis about what a bad CHOSEN ONE he is since he doesn't feel bad enough about killing James.
+(He'll just have to try harder?)

 ## 3.3 Return
 ### 3.3.1 The Road Back